 Albuterol and Levalbuterol

 Both levalbuterol (Xopenex) and albuterol (AccuNeb) are used as a quick-relief drug for asthma.
 They are labeled as such because they are bronchodilators meaning they open the airways making it easier to breathe during an asthma attack of COPD exacerbation.
-While there are a number of potential side-effects to combining these two drugs, the benefits may outweigh them.
+While there are a number of potential side effects to combining these two drugs, the benefits may outweigh them.
 Be sure to follow your doctor’s instructions carefully.

 Budesonide (pulmicort respules) is an inhaled steroid that reduces the number of inflammation-inducing cells in the lungs.
 It is the only corticosteroid administered through inhalation therapy and has proven extremely useful in reducing asthma symptoms.
 According to the 2015 Global Initiative for Asthma (GINA) guidelines, budesonide is one of the most effective drugs for long-term asthma control.
 Potential side-effects of budesonide include oral thrush, a yeast infection in the mouth, and a hoarse throat.

 Mucus is a substance secreted by mucous membranes.
 It plays an important role in the body by trapping particles like airborne allergens and viruses and keeps them from entering the lungs.
-Unfortunately, many respiratory diseases lead to an overproduction of mucus which can have negative effects like airways obstruction.
+Unfortunately, many respiratory diseases lead to an overproduction of mucus which can have negative effects like airway obstruction.
 Acetylcysteine is a drug that breaks up mucus and makes it less viscous allowing it to be cleared more easily.

 Diseases Treated With Nebulizers